-The course also requires Latin translation into English and comprehension questions with which the boys are familiar.
+The Language part of the course builds upon the work done in Years 7-9.
+The boys will use the 'Latin to GCSE' series as well as 'So you really want to learn Latin'.
+It is best to state here that the pace of work is significantly faster than at Key Stage 3.
+The course mainly requires Latin translation into English and comprehension questions with which the boys are familiar.
 These passages are interesting in themselves but often provoke a desire to learn more about the situations that have been chosen.
-The new GCSE now requires the pupil to translate a few sentences from English into Latin and this really embeds their grammar and makes the student more confident in their understanding of the language.
+GCSE now affords pupils the opportunity to translate a few sentences from English into Latin and this really embeds their grammar and makes the student more confident in their understanding of the language.
 The boys will get plenty of practice and help in both disciplines.
+The language paper makes up 50% of the final mark.